yandex/pandora/docs/advanced.rst

         type: raw                      # ammo format
         file: ./ammofile               # ammo file path

-You can redefine any headers (without regeneration ammofile) using special config option `headers`.
+You can redefine any headers using special config option `headers`.
 Format: list of strings.

 Example: